Student Code of Conduct Policy

 Violation of Law

-Violation of any federal, state or local law.
+Violation of any federal, state or local law is prohibited.

 Voyeurism

-Any unauthorized use of electronic or other devices to make or send a recording of any person while on College property or attending a College sponsored event without their prior knowledge, or without their affirmative consent when such a recording is likely to cause injury or distress.
-This includes but is not limited to, knowingly taking pictures of another person in a fitness center, gym, locker room, restroom, or any other place where there is a reasonable expectation of privacy.
-Other violations may include the sending of obscene, lewd, or indecent images to another person.
+Any unauthorized use of electronic or other devices to make or send images of any person while on College property or attending a College-sanctioned event, without their prior knowledge and affirmative consent when such images are likely to cause injury or distress, is prohibited.
+Examples of such violations include but are not limited to pictures or videos taken of another person in a fitness center, gym, locker room, restroom or any other place where there is a reasonable expectation of privacy, as well as sending of obscene, lewd or indecent images to another person.

 Weapons/Firearms/Dangerous Chemicals